Returning the shopper to you

 }

-If the customer abandons the payment process, meaning they’ve either navigated away or closed their browser, they would never be returned to you.
-We will, however, send you a notification after a certain time, containing the status of ABANDONED.
+If the shopper abandons the payment process, meaning they’ve either navigated away or closed their browser, they would never be returned to you.
+In this case, Volt will you a notification after a certain time (approximately 30 minutes), containing the status